YottaDB/YDBDoc/MessageRecovery/errors.rst

 TRUNCATE, Error while truncating jnl-file xxxx to length aaaa

-Run Time Error: This message is issued by Recovery/Rollback process when it is unable to truncate the journal file at the end of recovery.
+Run Time Error: This message is issued by the Recovery/Rollback process when it is unable to truncate the journal file at the end of recovery.
 The journal file remains in the same state as it was before the processing and may contain incomplete data, in case of a YottaDB crash.

 Action: Look into the secondary error message and if necessary report the entire incident context to your YottaDB support channel for further analysis.